globaleaks/whistleblowing-software/docs/architecture.rst

 The main components are the `GLBackend`_, that handles the interaction with all the other sub-components.
 The `GLClient`_ that is the means through which the user is able to interact with GL software.
-The `Notification system`_, that signals the targets of the existance of material on the GL Node.
-The Storage system (see 1.4), that is responsible for storing the data and/or metadata associated with the WB submission.
+The `Notification and Delivery`_ system, that signals the targets of the existance of material on the GL Node.
+The `Storage`_ system, that is responsible for storing the data and/or metadata associated with the WB submission.

 GLBackend